agoda-com/Agoda.IoC/README.md

 ## How to get started?

-All of the lines liek this in your startup
+All of the lines like this in your startup

 ```csharp
 services.AddSingleton<IService , Service>();